JetBrains/resharper-unity/readme.md

 Rider will automatically keep this file up to date, installing newer versions when available.
 The file should be modified with caution, as any changes will be overwritten.

-This behaviour can be disabled in Rider's _Unity_ Preferences page.
+This behaviour can be disabled in Rider's _Preferences &rarr; Languages &amp; Frameworks &rarr; Unity Engine_ page.

 ## Roadmap